 The Cambridge exams up to C1 are general English exams.
-For the world of work in the country where you live, employers will probably accept any certificate that officially confirms a particular level of English.
-It is certainly common to find jobs requiring specific levels, often B2 or C1 in Cambridge exams.
+For example, in the world of work in the country where you live, employers will probably accept any certificate that officially confirms a particular level of English.
+Even so, it is certainly common to find jobs requiring specific levels, typically levels of B2 or C1 in Cambridge exams.

 IELTS is most commonly used for academic study or for moving to an English-speaking country.
 For many academic institutions IELTS scores are required, typically with scores from 6.0-7.5 depending on the course.

 Even though Cambridge exam scores may be accepted it can often be at a level of C1 and higher.